jennguyen1/recipe_finder/README.md

 ## Quick Summary

 Don't let your food waste away in the refrigerator!
-Use the [Recipe Finder](https://jennynguyen.shinyapps.io/recipe_finder/) to search for delicious recipes!
+Use the [Recipe Finder](https://jennynguyen.shinyapps.io/recipe_finder/) to search for delicious Vietnamese recipes!

 The [Recipe Finder](https://jennynguyen.shinyapps.io/recipe_finder/) is an R Shiny application that searches through recipes available on [NhuyHoa's Recipes](http://jennguyen1.github.io/nhuyhoa/recipes/) for selected ingredients.
 All recipe information is stored on SQLite database `data/recipes.db`, which both the website and the application pulls from.